 I always photograph subjects who are involved in this project, choosing specific locations, selected to foster a liberating experience.
 By focusing on non-conformity and the vulnerabilities of a sex constrained by rigid, oppressive, and outdated gender ideals, my approach which is empathetic, strives to break the myths, with the aim of revealing a broader and more inclusive concept of modern masculinity.

 The aesthetics of the road trip is nevertheless present.
 The natural decors can be watched in every image as a portion of the American landscape.
 These fragments of landscape or settings - crossings of a fantasy and a reality that comes to collide with it - testify in their interlacing, of the experience of the road trip, to finally offer a representation of Trump's (dis)United-States.

-This body of work, addressing themes of patriarchy, power, identity, race, sexuality, the unequal power relations between genders, and the female perception of men, considers the necessity of alternative viewpoints with the aim to reimagining gendered identity for today’s world, accompanied by a desire to subvert a desperately masculinised art history.
+This work, addressing themes of patriarchy, power, sexuality, identity, race, and the female perception of men, considers the necessity for alternative viewpoints in order to reimagining gender identity for today's world, and the reversal of the gaze performed in this artistic experience is accompanied by the desire to subvert an art history itself not much inclusive.

 About the title:

 The "Plan Américain", as French directors call it, refers to a specific way of framing movies, developed for westerns.
 It allows viewers to see a character from head to mid-thighs and comes from the necessity to include the character’s gun usually located below the belt, in the shot.
 Particularly praised by French movie makers, it brings us closer to the subject, whilst showing his or her background.
 A confrontational perspective, it allows for a greater proximity between the viewer and the character.

 The word "plan", part of the French expression: "avoir un plan", means: to have a date, a "rendez-vous".

 Present your images for $5,000 in cash, features in our 3rd 200-Image Photobook, and a collective show at PHmusuem Lab in 2022.Apply now